Select any two GPUs for comparison

 The GeForce GT 530 has 3.2 GB/sec greater memory bandwidth than the GT 430, which means that the memory performance of the GeForce GT 530 is marginally better than the GT 430.

 Both the GeForce GT 430 Gainward 1GB DDR3 Edition and the GeForce GT 530 have 96 Shader Processing Units.
-Having the same number of SPUs and using the same architecture means that the performance they offer can be compared by looking at the memory bandwidth, Texture and Pixel Rates.
+The two GPUs are based on different architectures, but deliver an equivalent shader performance.
+To compare, we must continue to look at the memory bandwidth, Texture and Pixel Rates.
 In this case, although the GPUs are very similar in performance, the GeForce GT 530 takes the edge.